Sangariusss/landing-scss-flexbox-pw3/README.md

 ## Overview

 This project is a landing page created using SCSS with a Flexbox layout, following the BEM (Block, Element, Modifier) methodology.
-This project emphasizes modern CSS techniques and a component-based approach to web development.
+It emphasizes modern web development techniques, such as ES6+ JavaScript features, responsive design, and a component-based approach.
+The project utilizes Gulp for task automation, ensuring a smooth development workflow.

 ## Technologies